Silicon Valley: Role of Stanford University

 In 1951, to address the financial demands of Stanford's growth requirements, and to provide local employment-opportunities for graduating students, Frederick Terman proposed leasing Stanford's lands for use as an office park named the Stanford Industrial Park (later Stanford Research Park).
-Leases were limited to high-technology companies.
+Terman invited only high-technology companies.
 The first tenant was Varian Associates, founded by Stanford alumni in the 1930s to build military-radar components.
 Terman also found venture capital for civilian-technology start-ups.
 Hewlett-Packard became one of the major success-stories.
 Founded in 1939 in Packard's garage by Stanford graduates Bill Hewlett and David Packard, Hewlett-Packard moved its offices into the Stanford Research Park shortly after 1953.
 In 1954 Stanford originated the Honors Cooperative Program to allow full-time employees of the companies to pursue graduate degrees from the university on a part-time basis.
 The initial companies signed five-year agreements in which they would pay double the tuition for each student in order to cover the costs.
 Hewlett-Packard has become the largest personal-computer manufacturer in the world, and transformed the home-printing market when it released the first thermal drop-on-demand ink-jet printer in 1984.
 Other early tenants included Eastman Kodak, General Electric, and Lockheed.